Ab-initio studies on the interaction of nucleobases and amino acids with metal atoms and surfaces

 ||Ab-initio studies on the interaction of nucleobases and amino acids with metal atoms and surfaces|

 ||Suparna Sanyal <firstname.lastname@example.org>|

-The motivation of this project is the application of ab-initio theoretical tools to understand the interaction between nucleic acid bases and amino acids with metal atoms and surfaces.
-These studies are highly relevant from different important directions, e.g., fundamental understanding of the interactions between nucleobases and alkali and transition metal atoms, studies of self-assembly of organic molecules on surfaces for miniaturization of present electronic devices, molecular transport for nanobiotechnogical applications etc. by the quantum mechanical calculations of materials specific properties.
+The motivation of this project is the application of ab-initio theoretical tools to understand the interaction between nucleic acid bases and amino acids with metal atoms and surfaces, e.g., 2D materials and their heterostructures.
+These studies are highly relevant from different important directions, e.g., fundamental understanding of the adsorption characteristics of biomolecules on functional surfaces, studies of self-assembly of organic molecules on surfaces for miniaturization of present electronic devices, molecular transport for nanobiotechnogical applications etc. by the quantum mechanical calculations of materials specific properties.

 In a living cell the genetic material is composed of nucleic acids.
 Most commonly, it is DNA or deoxyribonucleic acid, which stores the genetic information and replicates to form its copies in each cell-cycle.
 Other than DNA, which is double stranded and carries deoxy-ribose sugar in its backbone, another important variant of nucleic acid component is RNA or ribonucleic acid.
 RNA, usually single stranded, has ribose sugar and a slightly different set of bases compared to DNA.
 The bases present on DNA yields gene sequence, which is transcribed to RNA and finally decoded in proteins.
 The bases common in DNA and RNA are adenine (A), guanine (G) and cytosine (C).
 In addition, DNA has thymine (T) that is replaced in RNA by uracil (U).
 Among these bases A and G are double ringed purine and C, T and U are single ring pyrimidine.